 If you are interested in participating in a future Lab-Corps or I-Corps round, contact IPO.

 What is Lab-Corps?

 Based on NSF’s I-Corps™ model, Lab-Corps gives researchers tools and training to help transition energy-related technologies into products that benefit society and the national economy.
 Go here to see a video series covering the MyGreenCar team, the first Berkeley Lab Lab-Corps team.
 Watch as they conduct information-gathering interviews with potential customers and supply chain members and then address hard decisions about markets, applications, and pivoting.

-BLIC also sent three teams to the summer session of the Bay Area Regional NSF I-Corps program.
+BLIC has also sent teams to the Bay Area Regional NSF I-Corps program.
 Read the researchers’ experiences and positive outcomes in a recent Innovation article.